-Recipients commit to retain all sworn officer positions funded under the award with state and/or local funds for a minimum of 12 months following the conclusion of XX months of federal funding for each position, over and above the number of locally-funded sworn officer positions that would have existed in the absence of the award.
-Recipients cannot satisfy the retention requirement by using award/award-funded positions to fill locally-funded vacancies resulting from attrition.
+Recipients commit to retain all sworn officer positions funded under the award with state and/or local funds for a minimum of 12 months following the conclusion of 36 months of federal funding for each position, over and above the number of locally-funded sworn officer positions that would have existed in the absence of the award.
+Recipients cannot satisfy the retention requirement by using COPS Office-funded positions to fill locally-funded vacancies resulting from attrition.
+34 U.S.C. § 10382 (c)(8).